Quantum mechanics of a constrained particle and the problem of prescribed geometry-induced potential: Curves and Surfaces with Prescribed Geometry-induced Potential

 Intuitively, we can approximate an invariant surface by successive applications, to a given curve $\alpha(s)$, of a certain kind of rigid motion: So, in the limit $\Delta t\to 0$, we generate the surface by continuously moving the curve $\alpha$ by the action of a 1-parameter subgroup $\gamma_t$.
 We call such a curve the {\it generating curve}, which can be assumed to be planar.

 It follows that the values of the Gaussian and Mean curvature only depend on the values assumed along the generating curve.
-As a corollary of the invariance of $K$ and $H$, the prescribed GIP problem demands the solution of an ODE instead of an EDP.
+As a corollary of the invariance of $K$ and $H$, the prescribed GIP problem demands the solution of an ODE instead of a PDE.
 In the next section we present a study of this problem for each type of invariant surface.